openframeworks/ofBook/09_game_design/book_chapter.md

     //our simple while loop to make sure we get all of our messages while (receiver.hasWaitingMessages()) {

-        //get the message, which will hold all of our arguements inside of it.
-It's a collection of data! ofxOscMessage m;
+        //get the message, which will hold all of our arguments inside of it.
+        //It's a collection of data!

+        ofxOscMessage m;
-        //pass a reference to that message to the reciever we set up above using the getNextMessage function in the OSC add on. receiver.getNextMessage(&m);
+        //pass a reference to that message to the receiver
+        //we set up above using the getNextMessage function in the OSC add on.

+        receiver.getNextMessage(&m);

-        //this will be the message we send back from our game to our device letting it know what value we received
+        //this will be the message we send back from our game
+        //to our device letting it know what value we received
-        //from it and displaying that back to us so we know what our current game setting are at ofxOscMessage sendBack;
+        //from it and displaying that back to us so we know what our
+        //current game setting are at

+        ofxOscMessage sendBack;

-        //remember or address tags are unique. we set up the /game tag as our root address and each / denotes a sub tag
+        //remember or address tags are unique.
+        //we set up the /game tag as our root address and each / denotes a sub tag
-        //if theses strings are a match, we know the message that came in is our amplitude if(m.getAddress() == "/game/max_enemy_amplitude")
+        //if theses strings are a match, we know the message that came in is our 		//amplitude

+        if(m.getAddress() == "/game/max_enemy_amplitude")
         {

             //this is critical.
-Each type must match if you want to be able to run your code.
+            //Each type must match if you want to be able to run your code.
-            //We know the first argument in our array of messages will be a float if the above if statement evaluates to true max_enemy_amplitude = m.getArgAsFloat(0);
+            //We know the first argument in our array of messages
+            //will be a float if the above if statement evaluates to true

+            max_enemy_amplitude = m.getArgAsFloat(0);

-            //now we are going to pack up a collection of data to send back to our device. sendBack is also a collection of data we
+            //now we are going to pack up a collection of data to send back to
+            //our device. sendBack is also a collection of data we
-            //add arguments to. add the vaule we set our amplitude to the message and move on. sendBack.addFloatArg(max_enemy_amplitude);
+            //add arguments to.
+            //Add the value we set our amplitude to the message and move on.

+            sendBack.addFloatArg(max_enemy_amplitude);
             sendBack.setAddress("/updatedVals/max_enemy_amplitude");
             sender.sendMessage(sendBack);